lynnpepin/phantasm/README.md

 comments are implicit btw. anything not interpreted as an op is a comment, including this line

-# You can define arrays too, but operands are not vectorized between them
+# You can define arrays too, zero-indexed
+# operands are not vectorized between them. you can't add two arrays
 set some_array 10,20,30,40,50

+# you can index arrays for convenience
+add blah.4 100 some_array.2
+# blah = [0, 0, 0, 0, 130]
+# you can't write "blah.x" to get blah[1] though

 # some_value = some_array[2] = 30
 get some_value some_array 2